iqual-ch/iq_group_bw2/readme.md

-# Integration of GCB Drupal Website with the CRM BW2
+# Integration of Drupal Websites with the CRM BW2

 This module has two objectives:
 * on every user creation / user update request, a listener is triggered.